dylansmith/chrome-extensions-togglejs/README.md

 ### More Info:

-I found similar extensions that enable or disable JavaScript per-domain, but I found that this over-complicates things a bit so I decided to build this JavaScript "master switch".
+There are similar extensions that enable or disable JavaScript per-domain, but I find that this over-complicates things a bit so I decided to build a JavaScript "master switch".

 Also, similar extensions can cause pages to be rendered incorrectly when they are automatically reloaded after disabling JavaScript.
 I have found a way around this so that pages will reload reliably.

 I hope you enjoy using it - if you do, please tell your friends about it and help me out by giving it a positive review.
 Thanks!

 Changelog
 ---------